Handcycle

 A handcycle is a type of human-powered land vehicle powered by the arms rather than the legs, as on a bicycle.
 Most handcycles are tricycle in form, with two coasting rear wheels and one steerable powered front wheel.
 Despite usually having three wheels, they are also known as handbikes.

-Origin
+History

 Stephan Farffler was a Nuremberg watchmaker of the seventeenth century whose invention of a manumotive carriage in 1655 is widely considered to have been the first self-propelled bicycle.
 He is believed to have been either a paraplegic or an amputee.
 The three-wheeled device is believed to have been a precursor to the modern-day tricycle and bicycle.

+Later innovations in handcycle design would be driven by a need to provide transportation for soldiers injured during the American Civil War, and later, the First World War.
+While Farffler's carriage emerged from his background as a clockmaker, mid-nineteenth century designs would be produced by mainstream bicycle manufacturers such as The Singer Cycle company of Coventry.
+By the end of World War I, metal tube handcycles with chain drives became more common to meet the needs of soldiers who lost their legs.

+As handcycles have grown in popularity and availability, the needs of a wide array of users have led to handcycle manufacturers innovating on earlier designs.
+Specialist manufacturers such as Freedom Concepts (whose STRAE Sport handcycle caters to teens and adults with spinal cord injuries) and Theraplay Mobility Cycles (who design cycles for children with spina bifida) build handcycles designed to meet the needs of a specific group of disabled cyclists.
+High-end racing handcycles are also produced to fit the needs of para-cycling competitors.

 Description

 Many manufacturers have designed and released hand-powered recumbent trikes, or handcycles.
 Handcycles are a regular sight at HPV meets and are beginning to be seen on the streets.
 They commonly follow a delta design with front wheels driven by standard derailleur gearing powered by hand cranks.
 Brake levers are usually mounted on the handholds which are usually mounted in phase, unlike pedal cranks, which are usually 180° out of phase.
 This allows the rider to more easily use their torso to help propel the cycle.
 The entire crank assembly and the front wheel turn together, allowing the rider to steer and crank simultaneously.

 Some designs use two front wheels and a single rear wheel, while others use lean-steer designs.

 A handcycle is not a wheelchair; a handcycle has a crank and gears, while a wheelchair has push-rims directly on the main wheels.